 David Baker is the Director of the Institute for Protein Design.
 He wasn’t always drawn to science — as an undergraduate at Harvard, he studied philosophy but switched to biology when he saw greater opportunity to have an impact on the world.
 He pursued a Ph.D. in biochemistry and is now the Henrietta and Aubrey Davis Endowed Professor in Biochemistry at the University of Washington School of Medicine, as well as a Howard Hughes Medical Institute investigator.
 Early on, David's team created Rosetta, a computer program that inspired big discoveries across the field.
 When Rosetta required more computing power than UW could supply, the team created an extension to crowdsource idle computer time.
 Baker also developed the video game, Foldit, which applies the mind’s three-dimensional pattern matching abilities to the protein-folding problem.
 It has been played by an international community of more than one million people.

 Want to be a part of the protein design revolution?
-Become a project champion, and receive a newsletter packed with specifics on how you can take action.
+Sign up for The Audacious Project newsletter to learn how you can support innovative disease fighting science!

 Share this talk to show others the incredible potential of new proteins.